digital-asset/daml/docs/source/json-api/index.rst

 HTTP JSON API Service
 #####################

-The **JSON API** provides a significantly simpler way than :doc:`the Ledger API </app-dev/ledger-api>` to interact with a ledger by providing *basic active contract set functionality*:
+The **JSON API** provides a significantly simpler way to interact with a ledger than :doc:`the Ledger API </app-dev/ledger-api>` by providing *basic active contract set functionality*:

 - creating contracts,
 - exercising choices on contracts,
 - querying the current active contract set, and
 - retrieving all known parties.

-The goal of this API is to get you up and running distributed ledger applications quickly, so we have deliberately excluded complicating concerns, including but not limited to:
+The goal of this API is to get your distributed ledger application up and running quickly, so we have deliberately excluded complicating concerns including, but not limited to:

 - inspecting transactions,
 - asynchronous submit/completion workflows,